ULTIMATE Guide To Purchasing A Banff Park Pass (Parks Canada Pass)

 Discovery Pass Fees (Annual Pass valid for 12 months from the date of purchase)

-What Does My Park Pass Cover?
+What Does The Park Pass Cover?

 A day pass, and the Discovery Annual Pass, covers areas managed by Parks Canada.
 As a result, it does not cover any fees associated with municipal or provincial parks.
 A popular example would be Kananaskis Country, which borders Banff National Park.
 You need the Kananaskis Conservation Pass for Kananaskis Country and the Bow Valley Corridor.

-This also is needed for many hikes around Canmore, but not the Town of Canmore itself.
+This also is required for many hikes around Canmore, but not the town of Canmore.
 It should also be noted that it does not cover other fees associated with the park system.
 Fees not included include camping/accommodation, fire permits, guided tours, parking fees, Banff attractions, Canadian Rockies Hot Springs, backcountry permits, and special events.

-Can I Enter Banff Without A Pass?
+Can You Enter Banff Without A Pass?

 How Long Does A Canada National Park Pass Last?